ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 In many ways, GitHub is a battleship.
 It is slow to turn just by virtue of the sheer size and scale of concerns it needs to cover.

-Enacting my goal of replacing and unifying these kinds of interactions would take time.
-It would also mean petitioning for heavy investment in something that may be perceived as an already “solved” problem.
-It also would require **collaboration across multiple siloed product areas,** each with their own pre-existing and planned objectives and priorities.
+Enacting my goal of replacing and unifying these kinds of interactions would take time:

+- It would  mean petitioning for heavy investment in something that may be perceived as an already “solved” problem.
+- It also would require **collaboration across multiple siloed product areas,** each with their own pre-existing and planned objectives and priorities.

 I have the gift of hindsight in writing this.
 The interactive list was originally intended to address just the list of repository Issues.
 Its usage has since has grown to cover more use cases—not all of them actually applicable.